Democratic Union Party (Syria): Underground activism and state repression (2004–2010)

 PYD members suffered years of violent repression at the hands of the Syrian government.
 Though Syrian security forces had already for several years been targeting members of Kurdish political parties and organizations, the PYD came under intensified persecution in the aftermath of the 2004 Qamishli riots.
 According to Human Rights Watch, the Syrian government saw the party as a particular threat due to its "ability to mobilise large crowds", and suspected it of organising numerous demonstrations.
 Therefore, many PYD activists imprisoned in the aftermath of the uprising were not given the amnesty that Bashar al-Assad granted other Kurdish detainees as a later goodwill gesture.

-On 2 November 2007, PYD activists organised large demonstrations in Qamishli and Kobanê, drawing hundreds of Kurds to protest Turkish threats to invade Iraqi Kurdistan, and Syria's support of Turkey.
+On 2 November 2007, PYD activists organised large demonstrations in Qamishli and Kobani, drawing hundreds of Kurds to protest Turkish threats to invade Iraqi Kurdistan, and Syria's support of Turkey.
 Security forces—including a unit brought from Damascus—fired tear gas in an effort to disperse the crowds.
 After some protesters threw stones, the police opened fire with live ammunition, killing one and injuring at least two more.
 Dozens (including women and children) were detained in the ensuing police crackdown.
 Most were soon released, but 15 activists—three of them PYD officials—remained imprisoned and were sent before a military court on various charges.

 From 2006 to 14 April 2009, at least two dozen PYD activists were formally tried before a special security court, some receiving sentences from five to seven years on charges of membership in a "secret organisation" and seeking "to cut off part of Syrian land to join it to another country".
 Many others were detained, often in severe conditions and without basic legal rights—some of those released reported being kept in extended solitary confinement and even being subjected to physical and psychological torture.
 Syrian security forces also often continued to harass activists and their families following their release.
 While similar methods were employed against many Kurdish prisoners and activists in Syria, Human Rights Watch noted that the security forces tended to reserve their harshest treatments for PYD members.